alkabil-audio/alkabil.site/DOCUMENTATION.md

 ## 6. Changelog

 Dates are the day the change was made (the rebuild began 2026-07-17).

+### 2026-07-18 — scroll fade on all pages, cover shadow/hover, rounded section

+- **Header scroll fade now works on every page**, not just the home page.
+  Previously the other pages pinned the bar on permanently, because their white first section would have hidden the white nav text. `wireHeaderScroll` now reads the first section's theme instead: white/bright-topped pages get `.on-light` and flip the nav to **dark** text while the bar is clear;
+  hero/photo-topped pages keep white text with a soft `drop-shadow` for legibility.
+Both revert to white once the tint fades in, and the nav is always white while the mobile menu is open (§1.4a).
+- **Release-cover window crop switched off** (`--cover-clip: none`).
+The `clip-diamond` classes stay put, so flipping the one value turns it back on (§1.13).
+- **Release covers gained a drop shadow and a hover grow** on the artist pages and the home newest-release block — `--cover-hover-scale` (1.04) plus two tunable `box-shadow`s; hover lives on the wrapper so non-link covers respond too, and the grow is off under reduced motion (§1.13a).
+- **Home newest-release section has rounded corners** while staying full-bleed — the new `rounded-section` class, radius `--section-radius` (28px, scaled down on phones) (§1.13b).

+### 2026-07-18 — FAQ closes with an animation too

+- Closing a FAQ item now slides back up at the same 0.34s as opening, instead of snapping shut.
+Needed a small JS assist (`wireFaq()` in `js/site.js`): a `<details>` un-renders its content the instant `open` is removed, so the close click is cancelled, a `.closing` class plays the reverse `faq-hide` keyframe, and only then does the panel actually close (500 ms safety timeout so it can never stick open).
+The `+` icon un-rotates in step.
+Still instant under `prefers-reduced-motion` (§1.17).

 ### 2026-07-18 — info page: matched photos, animated FAQ